Wednesday, June 26, 2013

 Kitty is getting off on fucking and killing people.

-And funny enough, on page 212 I've found clarification of the term "New Hope for the Dead" which is of course title of one of the Charles Willeford's masterpieces whose meaning escaped me.
-In fact I'm still not sure if I got it as it has to do something with Mormons and a thing called proxy baptism (see 'cool lines' below).
+And funny enough, on page 212, I've found clarification of the term "New Hope for the Dead", which is, of course, the title of one of Charles Willeford's masterpieces whose meaning escaped me.
+In fact, I'm still not sure if I got it, as it has to do with Mormons and a thing called proxy baptism (see 'cool lines' below).

-Cover: Nice and sexploitative as the title suggest but not very accurate.
-Indeed, there is a scene where she kills a couple but not with a knife.
-Gary is done by an icepick and Angelica is strangled by a scarf.
+Nice and sexploitative as the title suggests, but not very accurate.
+Indeed, there is a scene where she kills a couple, but not with a knife.
+Gary is done with an icepick, and Angelica is strangled with a scarf.
 Hermes scarf!
 By Gregory Manchess.

 Cool lines